murthy-chelankuri/k8s-mcp-server/README.md

 The Kubernetes MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with Kubernetes APIs, enabling advanced automation and interaction capabilities for developers, operators, and AI tools.

-> **Note**: This project was inspired by and references the architecture of [GitHub's MCP Server](https://github.com/github/github-mcp-server).
-We acknowledge their excellent work which helped inform our implementation approach.

 ## Table of Contents

 - [Kubernetes MCP Server 🚀](#kubernetes-mcp-server-)